A helpful list of eight attractive and developmentally appropriate newborn toys that are perfect for babies ages 0-3 months.

 Playing with finger puppets is a fun way to talk with your baby!
 You can have the puppets interact with the baby, sing songs to the baby, interact with each other, etc. They’re soft, portable, and they can encourage your baby’s verbal development.
 I’ve found some affordable IKEA sets on Amazon.
 Finger puppets are also nice because they can transition with your child past the baby stage.

-Consider using a mirror when your baby is playing on the floor.
-A mirror can also make tummy time a bit more interesting!
+Use a mirror when your baby is playing on the floor.
+A mirror makes tummy time a bit more interesting!
 Babies love to look at themselves in the mirror, so you’ll see little mirrors on many newborn toys.
 Here’s a helpful article from What to Expect about why this is true.

 My name is Kate and I live in a California beach town with my husband & baby girl.
 At High Low Baby, I review baby products at high and low price points.